mistval/monochrome/README.md

     "]settings"
   ],
   "useANSIColorsInLogFiles": true,  // Whether ANSI color codes should be used in the log file or not.
 If you're going to be cat'ing log files in a console, you probably want this to be true.
 If you're going to be opening logs in notepad, you may want to set this to false.
-  "serverAdminRoleName": "monochrome", // Users with a role with this name will be considered server admins able to run server admin commands.
   "genericErrorMessage": "Oh no, that command had an error!
 Please tell my owner to check the logs!", // If a command errors and that error escapes into core code, this message will be sent to the channel.
 If you don't want a generic error message, this can be an empty string.
   "genericDMReply": "Hi <user>, bot!help to see my commands!", // The bot will reply with this when DM'd, if the DM doesn't contain a command. <user> is replaced with the user's name.
   "genericMentionReply": "Hi <@user>, say bot!help to see my commands!", // The bot will reply like this when mentioned. <@user> mentions the user.